 We believe that a partnership between home and Kindergarten establishes a solid foundation for children's learning and provides the best outcomes for children and families.
 Teachers are happy to chat with you before and after the session.
 If these times are too busy, we are more than happy to meet with you outside of session times.

-We are also lucky to have working for us a qualified chef, Sara, who creates delicious nutritious meals and snacks for the children.
+We are also lucky to have working for us a home cook Beth, who creates delicious nutritious meals and snacks for the children.

 At Matariki Rudolf Steiner Kindergarten, parents are part of the management and play a vital role in the running of the Kindergarten.

-Matariki Kindergarten is a Charitable Trust governed by a Board of Trustees and a management committee made up of parents, staff and trustees.
+Matariki Kindergarten is a part of a Charitable Trust governed by a Board of Trustees and a management committee made up of parents, staff and trustees.

 We are a licensed, Early Childhood Centre, answerable to the Ministry of Education and the Education Review Office.
 "Matariki Rudolf Steiner Kindergarten is well placed to promote positive learning outcomes for children." -ERO 07/08/2014